Digital Agency Industry Report

 Source: Promethean Research

 Revenue per employee, a common efficiency metric for digital agencies, has been trending upward since we began tracking it back in 2015.
-The average agency made $167k per full-time employee in 2021.
-We believe the increases in demand and pricing power are causing a general uplift in this metric vs. any kind of significant efficiency gains.
+The average agency made $172k per full-time employee in 2023.

 Source: Promethean Research